8. Statements¶

 ;

-Statements and do
+8.7. while Statements and do Statements¶

-statement evaluate an expression and
+A while statement and a do statement evaluate an expression and

 execute a statement repeatedly till the expression value is true.